Mana Wahine Te Ira Tangata

 Mana Wahine contested only two elections.
 The first was the Taranaki-King Country by-election in 1998.
 The Mana Wahine candidate, Mary Gilmore, received 7 of the 20,225 valid votes.
 In the 1999 general election, Mana Wahine failed to submit a party list, with Kopu saying that she missed the deadline by just minutes.
-The party nevertheless contested twelve electorate seats, gaining a total of 1,082 votes across the country.
-Kopu herself contested the Waiariki electorate, and gained sixth place with 1.70% of the vote.
+The party nevertheless contested twelve electorate seats, gaining a total of 1,082 votes across the country, which would have been nowhere near enough to qualify for MMP in any event.
+None of the party's candidates came anywhere close to being elected; Kopu herself contested the Waiariki electorate, and gained sixth place with 1.70% of the vote.

-12 February 2001, Mana Wahine was removed from the list of registered political parties at its own request.
+On 12 February 2001, Mana Wahine was removed from the list of registered political parties at its own request.

-Kopu died in Rotorua in December 2011.